Efficient Reasoning with Hidden Thinking: Experimental Results

 \subsection{Ablation Study}

-We explore the performance with different number of thinking tokens for each CoT.
-We provide this ablation study on 6 datasets in Figure~\ref{fig:ablation_study_num_tokens} with details in Table~\ref{tab:supp_results_detailed_ablation_num_tokens} of Appendix~\ref{sec:supp_additional_results}.
-The results show that one single token for encoding the corresponding CoT achieves the best performance.
+We provide results with different numbers of thinking tokens adopted for the distillation of one CoT stage in left side of Figure~\ref{fig:ablation_study} with detailed results in Table~\ref{tab:supp_results_detailed_ablation_num_tokens} of Appendix~\ref{sec:supp_additional_results}.
+Results show that the single thinking token for encoding CoT stage achieves the best performance.

-Additionally, we investigate adaptive encoding by regulating the retention ratio of thinking tokens, where the number of thinking tokens is determined as a percentage of the original CoT token length.
-We provide the results in Figure~\ref{fig:ablation_study_ratio_acc} with details in Table~\ref{tab:supp_results_detailed_ablation_ratio_tokens} of Appendix~\ref{sec:supp_additional_results}.
-As observed, from 10\% to 90\% retention ratio, accuracy fluctuates irregularly.
-There is no consistent pattern emerging, highlighting the unpredictable relationship between retention ratio and accuracy.
-Meanwhile, as shown in Figure~\ref{fig:ablation_study_ratio_num}, the number of generated token is continuously increasing as the retention ratio becomes large.
-Notably, when the retention ratio reaches 70\%, the number of generated tokens exceeds that of the baseline model (i.e., LLaVA-CoT), further indicating that adaptive encoding is not an effective method for generally capturing the features of the reasoning process.
+We further ablate for adaptive distillation by using different retention ratio of the original CoT token length, and the corresponding results are in middle of Figure~\ref{fig:ablation_study} with detailed results in Table~\ref{tab:supp_results_detailed_ablation_ratio_tokens} of Appendix~\ref{sec:supp_additional_results}.
+Across retention ratios ranging from 10\% to 90\%, the accuracy exhibits irregular fluctuations without a discernible trend, reflecting the inherently unpredictable relationship between retention ratio and accuracy.
+Also, as shown in right side of Figure~\ref{fig:ablation_study}, the average number of generated token keeps increasing as retention ratio becomes larger.
+When retention ratio reaches 70\%, the average number of generated tokens exceeds that of baseline model, indicating the adaptive distillation is not effective for the compression of the reasoning progress.

+In addition, we conduct the ablation study on the number of interpreters to examine whether it is necessary to adopt distinct interpreters for each CoT stage.
+The results are reported in Table~\ref{tab:supp_results_ablation_number_of_decoder} in Appendix~\ref{sec:supp_additional_ablation_num_of_decoders}.
+The ablation results reveal that distinct interpreters are crucial for summary and caption reconstruction.
+We emphasize that interpreters are not integrated into the efficient reasoning procedure of Heima, but are instead utilized exclusively to interpret the reasoning in latent space.